Skip to main content

 Transfer of Rights

-• Transfer of Rights Brochure
+• Transfer of Rights brochure

 These components are required for students of all special education disability categories who are receiving specialized education services documented in an IEP and are 16 or older.

-Summary of Performance
+Information about Summary of Performance

 A summary of academic achievement and functional performance, including recommendations to assist an exiting student in meeting his or her measurable postsecondary goals for students whose eligibility terminates due to graduation from high school with a regular diploma or exceeding the age eligibility for free appropriate public education (FAPE), must be developed.